Doewon-Studios/RunCapybaraRun/index.md

 ## Further Development

+While Run Capybara Run is fully playable in its current form, there are several exciting features we plan to explore for future updates:

+**Capybara Customization**: Players will be able to personalize their capybara with different hats, outfits, or accessories.
+This adds a fun layer of expression and player identity, especially for younger audiences or fans of collectibility.

+**Unlockable Wallpapers/Themes**: To enhance visual variety, we plan to add unlockable backgrounds and in-game themes.
+These could be tied to player achievements, seasonal events, or special challenges.

+**Monetization Potential**: Once a solid customization system is in place, we may experiment with a freemium model, keeping the core game free while offering premium items (e.g., exclusive skins or animated backgrounds) for a small fee.
+This would help support ongoing development while keeping the game accessible.

+**Expanded Levels & Characters**: Future builds could include new characters, power-ups, and enemy types, giving players more ways to enjoy and master the game.

+These additions aim to improve player retention, encourage replayability, and offer opportunities for community engagement.

 ## Team

-Run Capybara Run is designed and implemented by Doewon Studios (Sam Doan, Adam Winfield-Smith, and Rina Ogino).
+Run Capybara Run is designed and implemented by yours truly, Doewon Studios (Sam Doan, Adam Winfield-Smith, and Rina Ogino).

 - [Sam Doan](https://github.com/samdoann)
 - [Adam Winfield-Smith](https://github.com/adamwins)